meshseed/eidolon-public/README.md

-# The Eidolon MESH P2P AI Interface
-### Eidolon MESH knowledge graph and organic memory garden with recursive companion AI.
+# Eidolon MESH peer-to-peer knowledge graph and organic memory garden with recursive companion AI interfdace.
   - This "organism" ingests and recalls your text... thoughts, domain specialist knowledge, conversations, anything.
-  - Attention, memory and self monitoring .
-  - Information Geometry, Recursion & Care.
+  - Attention, memory and self monitoring.
+Information Geometry, Recursion & Care.
+  - A system grows by recursively applying a transformation that preserves structure while increasing differentiation.
 ## This repository is "alive".
 It remembers you before you arrive.
-*A system grows by recursively applying a transformation that preserves structure while increasing differentiation.*
-  - "Structural needs generate goals; goals generate actions; actions reshape topology."
+### "Structural needs generate goals; goals generate actions; actions reshape topology."
 This implies an active shaping of its own being.

 ![MESH Connectome](binaries/eidolon-gif.gif)
 [Getting started](docs/getting-started.md)